Neutrinos from the Sun can discover dark matter-electron scattering: Appendix B: Equilibrium timescale

-{\bf Equilibrium time:} In Fig.\,\ref{fig:eqtime}, we present the contours where captured DM equilibrium time scale is equal to Solar age.
+In Fig.\,\ref{fig:eqtime}, we present the contours where the captured DM equilibrium timescale is equal to solar age.
 The teal, dark blue, orange color lines are for DM masses $10\,$GeV, $100\,$GeV, and $900\,$GeV respectively.
-Above these lines (indicated by the arrows) captured DM equilibrium time scale would be less than the Solar age.
-We also show bounds obtained with captured DM annihilation to $\nu \bar{\nu}$ in this work for aforesaid DM masses by the star, dagger, and diamond for typical choice of thermal relic cross section.
+Above these lines (indicated by the arrows) the captured DM equilibrium timescale would be less than the solar age.
+We also show bounds obtained with captured DM annihilation to $\nu \bar{\nu}$ in this work for aforesaid DM masses by the star, dagger, and diamond for a typical choice of thermal relic cross section.
 Clearly even for a smaller choice of thermally averaged annihilation cross section, DM would also equilibrate inside the Sun for the achieved DM-electron scattering cross section.
+For the $e^+ e^-$ final state, at DM masses above $500\,$GeV, none of the current constraints approach the thermal relic cross section \cite{John:2021ugy, Leane:2018kjk, Bergstrom:2013jra}.
+For annihilation into $\tau^+ \tau^-$, the strongest constraint within our mass range occurs at a DM mass of $10\,$GeV, with a bound of $4.30 \times 10^{-27} \,\rm{cm}^3\,\rm{s}^{-1}$ \cite{McDaniel:2023bju}.
+As shown in Fig.\,\ref{fig:eqtime}, even if the DM annihilation cross section is taken at the current bound probed by Fermi data, the capture and annihilation rates will be in equilibrium for the DM-electron scattering cross section range that IceCube is probing.
+For the $\nu \bar{\nu}$ final state, current limits in our mass range of interest are approximately 1 order of magnitude weaker than the thermal relic cross section \cite{Arguelles:2019ouk}.
+Thus, our results are consistent with indirect detection limits on the thermally averaged cross section.